Dayacha/interactive_viz/milestones/mileston1.md

 ## Questions

-{Numbered list of questions for course staff, if any.}

 1. Do you think the interaction of selecting one country to update contextual information is sufficient to qualify as “non-trivial interactivity,” or should I include an additional interaction (e.g., variable toggle or animation over time)?
 2. Is it possibel to use Option A and still make the user click on tha country, instead of using a dropdown menu?